DevExpress-Examples/obsolete-getting-started-create-an-aspnet-core-dashboard-designer-runtime-sample-t569834/Readme.md

 <!-- default badges end -->
 # Get Started - Create an ASP.NET Core 2.1 Dashboard Application (Runtime sample)

+> **_NOTE:_** .NET Core 2.1 has reached end of life, meaning it is [no longer supported](https://dotnet.microsoft.com/download/dotnet/2.1).
+We recommend moving to a supported release: [Create an ASP.NET Core 3.1 Dashboard Application](https://github.com/DevExpress-Examples/web-dashboard-asp-net-core-3).

 The example contains the source code of the project created in the step-by-step tutorial: [Create an ASP.NET Core 2.1 Dashboard Application](https://docs.devexpress.com/Dashboard/119284/).

 Restore npm packages to launch the project.
+Note that the script version on the client must match the version of libraries on the server.

 ### See Also